 - Calderdale Talking Therapies (insight health care) offer psychological support for adults registered with a Calderdale GP.
 They are a self-referral service, phone: 0300 555 0191.

-- Details of counselling support for affected residents is available in the hubs, and additional support is being provided through the .
+- Details of counselling support for affected residents is available in the hubs .

 Other national services: